hpcugent/vsc-zk/README.md

 zookeeper tools
 ----------------
+vsc-zk contains scripts to build zookeeper trees and tools using zookeeper.

+zkinitree builds a tree in zookeeper from a config file.

 vsc-zkrsync uses zookeeper to distribute rsync across multiple nodes when rsyncing (large) (shared) filesystems.

-Large fraction of rsync calls is spend in gathering the required metadata, and then performing the actual data synchronisation.
-Especially when dealing with "incremental" rsync.
-Spreading the load over multiple processes can mean a significant speed increase; although other bottlenecks, eg access to the metadata, might show up.
+A large fraction of rsync calls is spent in gathering the required metadata, before performing the actual data synchronisation.
+This issue becomes worse in the case of an incremental rsync.
+Distributing the load across multiple processes may lead to a significant performance gain; although other bottlenecks, e.g., access to the metadata, might show up.

 The implementation uses zookeeper to coordinate the distribution of collecting